+The stop-loss limit applies only to uncovered difference payments.
+It does not apply where the capacity provider has received revenue through the energy market to cover the difference payment.
 The stop-loss limit applies to the annual option fee.
 To date in the capacity market, the Annual Stop-Loss Limit Factor has been set at 1.5.

-The SEM Committee propose to continue to apply an Annual Stop-Loss Limit Factor of 1.5 to Awarded Capacity allocated in the 2025/2026 T-4 auction.
+The SEM Committee propose to continue to apply an Annual Stop-Loss Limit Factor of 1.5 to Awarded Capacity allocated in the 2027/2028 T-4 auction.

-(h) the Billing Period Stop-Loss Limit Factor;
+(h) the Billing Period Stop-Loss Limit Factor.